-- 1. Be in place and on time with all necessary materials. - 2.
+- Be in place and on time with all necessary materials. - 2.
 Show respect for the dignity/rights of others. - 3.
-Be actively engaged in educational pursuit. - 4.
+Be actively engaged in educational pursuit.

 Follow directions given by all school personnel.
 Arrive every day with an open mind, a positive attitude, and a willingness to learn.
+Students are to use common sense when dressing for school.
+Clothing, hair style, or other accessories that are distracting to the educational process will be prohibited.